Dijajana/english-for-designers/07-clarity-first/index.md

 1. Background/importance of topic: Redesign of the classical literature book series "Ještědské romány" from the author Karolina Světlá.
 2. Purpose/hypothesis (thesis or statement of problem): Reintroducing a significant czech writter from the group May-school, and one of the first czech feminists – Karolina Světlá, to the young generation.
-3. Research — design/methodology/approach including procedures/data/observations:
+3. Research — design/methodology/approach including procedures/data/observations: I researched previous editions of the book "Vesnický román" and looked into the current design of classic literature.
-4. Findings (highlight outcome of research):
+4. Findings (highlight outcome of research): The number of published edition has been slowly decreasing over the years.
-5. Conclusions (significance/success of study to theory/practical/society):
+5. Conclusions (significance/success of study to theory/practical/society): If published, the book series could help keep alive the memory of the writter Karolina Světlá and make classic literature more attractive for younger generation.

 ## What problem did the project solve?
 - Reintroduced KS to younger generation